 Reactive cultures

 In the 1960s, Geert Hofstede launched a large survey inside IBM, a multinational company.
 He wanted to find the national differences in values, and to see how they influence behavior in the workplace.
 Based on the results, Hofstede developed a cultural dimensions theory.
-Today, this theory is like the Newton’s law of universal gravitation in cross-culture studies.
+Today, this theory is like Newton’s law of universal gravitation in cross-culture studies.

 Here, we’ll take the first four dimensions Hofstede analyzed: individualism-collectivism, avoidance of uncertainty, power distance, and masculinity-femininity.